dtauraso/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

+    The DOM is the Document Object Model.
+It's so we can dynamically alter html pages.

 2. What is an event?

+    An event is something that happens to an html element.

 3. What is an event listener?

+    An event listener is a callback that listens for something to happen to an html element

 4. Why would we convert a NodeList into an Array?

+    We would convert a NodeList into an Array so we can use array methods like map, filter, reduce on it.

 5. What is a component?

+    A component is a resuable piece of code

 ### Git Set up